These peppermint Rice Krispie ball cookies are so tasty and look really festive too.

 I first saw these on She Wears Many Hats as a sponsored Rice Krispie Recipe.
 The original recipe called for pink and white peppermints but I found some mixed colored sticks at my local store and decided to give the recipe a try.

-All I can say is, be prepared to spend a bit of time on them – but they are worth it!
+All I can say is, be prepared to devote some time to making them – but the time you spend on them will pay off in the taste department!
 I served them the other night at a Christmas party and they were a huge hit.

-I ran into some – shall I say “shaping problems” along the way, as well as a few issues with coating and how the peppermints sticks look, but I’ll show you some of the tricks that I learned as I made them, so the whole process should be easier for you!
+I ran into some – shall I say “shaping problems” along the way, as well as a few issues with coating and how the peppermints sticks look.

 The first step is to unwrap your peppermint sticks.
 I used a 40 count package of red and green striped ones.
 The recipe will easily make this many but you will need to save some of the peppermints to crush up.

 You need 1/3 cup of the crushed peppermints.
-Set them aside.
+Once they have been crushed, set them aside.

 Start by melting a half a stick of unsalted butter.